nus-cs2103-AY2223S1/ip/README.md

 ---

 If you Java programmer, you can use it to practice Java too.
+> "Java language itself for any programming language is so precise that you can say something in a small one or two statements.
+But if you try to explain that in English it takes a lot more."
+>
 Here's the main method:
 ```java
 public class Main {
     public static void main(String[] args) {